 - Now push your hips back while keeping your spine neutral and squeezing your shoulder blades.
 Bend till the dumbbells go below the knees.

-- Upon reaching a low point, pause and engage the glutes and hamstring to hinge back to your starting position.
+- Upon reaching a low point, pause and engage the glutes and hamstrings to hinge back to your starting position.